pelias/documentation/getting-started/002-search.md

 | `text` | YMCA |
 | `sources` | **oa** |

-Since OpenAddresses is, as the name suggests, only address data, here's what you can expect to find:
+Because OpenAddresses is, as the name suggests, only address data, here's what you can expect to find:

 > * 0 Ymca, New Brunswick
 * 0 Ymca Drive, Cary, NC